 Gewohnter Wandel

-Societal transformation and spatial materialisation of housing
+Societal transformation and spatial materialization of housing

 Profile of the Research Training Group